gopinathsjsu/individual-project-Dhrupa-patel/Readme.md

 Singleton: In the problem statement, we also had to put limit to each category, which will apply to all items belonging to particular category.
 Thus, singleton class “CategoryLimit” is created to ensure that limit is only set once and applied to all items belonging to particular category.

+<h2> Folder structure Details </h2>

+- SampleData folder have all the input data that needs to be feed to code like, inventory.csv, cards.csv (creditcard details), order.csv.
+- The processed output .txt or .csv file will generate outside of SampleData.
+In repository it has file named "CorrectedItems.txt", this file is when order cannot be processed and what items needed to be modified to fit criteria.
+The "checkout.csv" file is generated when order can be processed and contains Billing details.

+<h2> Run the Code </h2>

+- Clone the repository using HTTPs or SSH link.
+- add the order and inventory file you want to process in SampleData folder.
+- run the Billing.java file which can be found in src directory.
+- Necessary files would be generated.

 <h2> Class Diagram </h2>